-A suit or tuxedo might boast a full set, but a pair of dress shoes completes the look.
-When choosing a pair of dress shoes, finding a designer or brand you can rely on for both style and comfort is key.
-Whether you’re a groom looking for a pair of unique, made-to-order dress shoes or a wedding guest on the hunt for a pair of oxfords or loafers that will last you years vs. seasons, the brand is one of the first things to consider when finding your perfect pair.
+Selecting a suit or tuxedo for your wedding day is key, but choosing the right pair of dress shoes is just as important, and completes the look.
+Finding a designer or brand you can rely on for both style and comfort is also critical.
+Whether you’re a groom looking for a pair of unique, made-to-order dress shoes or a wedding guest on the hunt for a pair of oxfords or loafers that will last you years versus seasons, the brand is one of the first things to consider when finding your perfect pair.

 With so many men's dress shoes on the market, we scoured the internet to find the best of the best and interviewed expert Enrico Cuini for his insight.
 From luxury to casual, we’re sharing our top picks.

 Read on to find the best men's dress shoe brands available now.

 Choosing a pair of made-for-you dress shoes for the big day adds a unique touch to your wedding look.
 Beckett Simonon is all about crafting handmade, high-quality custom dress shoes that are made to last—at a reasonable price.
 On top of that, the brand offers a variety of different styles to choose from.
 And, because of their made-to-order business model, Beckett Simonon shoes have a layer of sustainability, too.
 Purchasing a pair of these men's dress shoes promotes smarter consumption, lean production with zero unsold inventory, and less waste.